-Please see the UCHS Guidance Office Website, Guidance Bulletin Board, or listen to daily announcements for Scholarship information.
+Please check email and listen to daily announcements for Scholarship information.
 Stop by the Guidance Office for the most up-to-date offerings.
 Keep in mind that these offerings change from year to year and in some cases, day to day.